sankeerthyadav/Digital-Assessment-Submission-Portal/README.md

 # 📚 Digital Assessment Submission Portal

-A full-stack **MERN web application** designed to streamline digital assignment submission, evaluation, and feedback between **Teachers** and **Students**.
+The Digital Assessment Submission Portal is a full-stack MERN web application developed to modernize and simplify the academic assessment process between teachers and students.
+The platform provides a secure and efficient environment where teachers can create and manage assessments, review student submissions, and provide feedback digitally, while students can submit assignments, track progress, and access evaluation results seamlessly.

-Built with **MongoDB, Express.js, React.js, and Node.js**, this system provides a secure, role-based, and production-level workflow for managing assessments efficiently.
+Built using MongoDB, Express.js, React.js, and Node.js, the system follows a role-based architecture with secure authentication, protected routes, file upload functionality, and responsive user interfaces.
+The project aims to replace traditional manual workflows with a centralized digital solution that improves accessibility, organization, communication, and overall efficiency in educational assessment management.

 ---